cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 ![popsync](figures/heatmap_popsync.png)

-- `PopulationControl`/`Rr`: The coefficient is quite close to zero, meaning there The time spent doing population control is almost independent from the number of russian-rouletted particle.
+- `PopulationControl`/`Rr`: The coefficient is quite close to zero, meaning the time spent doing population control is almost independent from the number of russian-rouletted particle.
 Note that this value is biased in this benchmark as there is no russian-roulette due to overpopulation, they are only due to the low weight threshold.
 - `PopulationControl`/`Split`: The coefficient is low positive.
 We can guess that creating particle is a costly task, so the more we create, the more time we spend in the section.
-The low value could be explained by the number of "task" ran for population control: sourcing, spliting, and two types of russian-roulette.
+The low value could be explained by the number of "task" ran for population control: sourcing, splitting, and two types of russian-roulette.
-  The splitting can only account for so much of the total time, hence the low coefficient.
+  The splitting can only account for so much of the total time, hence the low-but-positive coefficient.
-- `CycleSync`/`Rr`:
+- `CycleSync`/`Rr`: The coefficient is low positive.
+Note that this value is biased in this benchmark as there is no russian-roulette due to overpopulation, they are only due to the low weight threshold.
-- `CycleSync`/`Split`:
+- `CycleSync`/`Split`: The coefficient is negative, with a somewhat high value.
+This can be explained by the logic controling the splitting process.
+Splitting happens after sourcing, which happens after the synchronization phase.
+Splitting happens if the problem is underpopulated, the lower the number of particles, the higher the number of split.
+A high split number means that, at the end of the last cycle, few particles were left.
+The lower number of particles result in a shorter sync phase.

 ## Scaling